 Students in the Summer Translation Program in the Department of World Languages and Literatures will take the following two classes and will be considered full-time students at Western Michigan University for the duration of the program.
 The classes will meet a total of 17 contact hours per week with approximately 15 to 20 students in each class.

-- ARAB 5030: Practicum in Translation, Arabic-English (three credit hours).
+- LANG 5250: The Practice and Theory of Translation (three credit hours).
 This class is designed to give you hands-on experience with translation between Arabic and English.
 Classroom exercises and discussion will focus on the particular challenges of translating each language.
 This section will meet for three hours per day (MTWR) for four weeks (48 contact hours).

-- LANG 5800: Intercultural Communication: Arabic-American (two credit hours).
+- LANG 5800: Intercultural Communication for Translation (two credit hours).
 In this course on US-Arabic intercultural communication, the students will compare social practices between the US and various Arabic cultures.
-They will also study Arabic-American life in Michigan, touring key locations in Dearborn: the Arab American National Museum and local schools, bookstores and markets.
+They will also study Arabic-American life in Michigan, touring key locations in Dearborn including the Arab American National Museum as well as local schools, bookstores and markets.
 Students will be able to see how the Arab and American cultures have influenced each other in the city’s businesses, government, arts, and education, and the role that translation plays in this dynamic.

-In the translation practicum, students focus on specific linguistic issues in translating between Arabic and English.
-In the other course, students talk about related issues of communication between Arabic and American cultures.
+In the translation practicum, students focus on specific linguistic issues of translating between Arabic and English.
+In the cultural course, students talk about related issues of communication between Arabic and American cultures.
 The courses are designed to be mutually reinforcing.

 The two courses have been designed as a set and cannot be taken alone.

 In addition to the two courses described above, the Summer Translation Program hosts events for the enrollees.

 WMU is a fully accredited research institution, so you should be able to transfer the credits from the two courses to your home institution.
 Please check with the registrar’s office of your home institution for details on how the credits would appear on your transcript.